srisarya/LMS_Reproducible-R/r_course/introToR_Session1.md

 Row_4        4        1
 Row_5        5        1
 ```
-Matrices (12/12) -Matrices can contain only one data type
+Matrices (13/13) -Matrices can contain only one data type
 ========================================================
+id:onedatatype
 Matrices must be all one type (i.e. numeric or character).

 Here replacing one value with character will turn numeric matrix to character matrix.